angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

-Now you have covered the basic concepts of pile building and the use of Brainstorm to exchange resources between hand and the pile itself, the next stage is to start considering the interactions that can occur with an opponent trying to prevent you from resolving Doomsday itself or any of the cards within a given pile.
+Now you have covered the basic concepts of pile building and the use of Brainstorm to exchange resources between hand and the pile itself, the next stage is to start imagining the interactions that can occur with an opponent trying to prevent you from resolving Doomsday itself or any of the cards within a given pile.